therealozp/class-notes/comp arch/cache.md

 instead of keeping track of which is which, we keep a note of whether each block inside the cache is "dirty" (affected by write operation.)

 when a dirty block is then replaced (for example, by a cache capacity exceed):
-- we write that dirty block from memory
+- we write that dirty block to memory
 - we can also use a write buffer to allow the incoming replacement to be read first.

-on a write miss: we just fetch the block to memory and write it back.
+on a write miss: we just fetch the block from memory and write it back later.

 ## associative caches
 ### fully associative